 Client and program

-For Crux’s first Houston location, the brief is the same five-zone climbing program that has succeeded across the network — bouldering, top-rope, training, fitness, yoga, retail and café — but in a city where the studio has not previously worked, on a site that asks the building to do its own wayfinding from the street.
+For Crux’s first Houston location, the studio is converting an existing building to hold the now-familiar Crux program — bouldering, climb training, fitness, yoga, kids climbing, and retail — in a city where the studio has not previously worked.

 Site and constraint